Program of Study

-UI REACH (Realizing Educational and Career Hopes) is a two-year transition certificate program for students with multiple intellectual, cognitive, and learning disabilities.
-UI REACH provides a campus experience that empowers young adults to become independent, engaged members of the community.
-Courses, campus life, and career preparation assist students to reach their full potential.
-UI REACH strives to maintain periodic contact with alumni to encourage them to become independent adults by utilizing the independent living and career-related skills they acquired in the program.
+UI REACH (Realizing Educational and Career Hopes) is a transition certificate program for college students with disabilities, such as autism, intellectual disabilities, and learning disabilities.
+UI REACH provides a Big Ten college experience and empowers young adults to become independent members of the community.
+Course work, campus life, and career experiences prepare students to reach their full potential.
+The program also offers alumni events.

 Students live in a University of Iowa residence hall, where they receive support from specially trained undergraduate resident assistants.
 A fully inclusive college environment provides students with age-appropriate community opportunities and interactions with other students.